impleum/ImpleumBitcoinFullNode/Documentation/contributing.md

-Contributing to Stratis FullNode
+Contributing to Impleum FullNode
 ================================

-The Stratis team maintains a few guidelines, which are provided below.
+The Impleum team maintains a few guidelines, which are provided below.
 Many of these are straightforward.
-For any questions a Stratis team member will be happy to explain more.
+For any questions a Impleum team member will be happy to explain more.

 We try to follow the [.Net core](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md) guidlines.